ethan-berman/student-alcohol/index.md

 Team Members:
 * [Bella Yang](bella): I will be investigating the alcohol consumption in European region and the correlation between school perfomance and the student alcohol comsumption in Portugal.
-* I will be investigating student motivation and family life and its relationship to alcohol, here is my link: [Max Harvey](Max)
+* [Max Harvey](Max): I will be investigating student motivation and family life and its relationship to alcohol.
 * [Ethan Berman](ethan)
 * [Callie](callie)